OFAC Release of Blocked Funds: Lawyers for Petitions & Licensing

 FAQ

-What is the difference between “blocking” and “rejecting” a transaction?
+What is the difference between blocking and rejecting a transaction under OFAC?

 Planet